ScratchAddons/ScratchAddons/CONTRIBUTING.md

 2. [Sync your fork's `master` branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) to ensure it is up to date.
 3. [Clone Scratch Addons](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) so you can make and test your changes.
 4. [Create a new branch](https://github.com/firstcontributions/first-contributions/blob/main/README.md#create-a-branch) from the `master` branch.
 5. [Create, commit, and push](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#making-and-pushing-changes) the changes you want to make.
-Make sure you've selected your new branch.
+Make sure you're committing to your new branch.
 6. Go to the website and enable workflows in Actions on your fork so we can automatically clean up your code if necessary.
 7. Finally, [create a pull request](https://github.com/ScratchAddons/ScratchAddons/compare) on the origin repository (ScratchAddons/ScratchAddons).
-We will review and discuss your changes.
+We will review your changes and talk about any further improvements if necessary.

 If you don't want to use Git, [there are other ways to make changes, too.](https://docs.github.com/en/get-started/quickstart/set-up-git#using-git)